matthewemichael/BeerHiker/README.md

 ## How The App Works

 This full stack application was built with a React front end, a MongoDB database and Node and Express for the back end.

 Users must first register for an account and log in.
 This process is handled with passport and JSON webtoken.
-Correct form input in validated and while a user is logged in they have access to protected routes until logged out.
+Correct form input is validated and while a user is logged in they have access to protected routes until logged out.
 Once logged in users can search for a variety of types of breweries by city and state.
 A search makes a request to Open Brewery DB, a free API for public information on breweries.
-The results are diplayed and multiple breweries may be selected to view on a map.
+The results are displayed and multiple breweries may be selected to view on a map.
 This app uses React-Map-GL, which is a React wrapper for Mapbox GL JS and a part of Uber's open source projects.
-The breweries are mapped by passing their lattitude and longitude coordinates to React-Map-GL which creates a marker for each location.
+The breweries are mapped by passing their latitude and longitude coordinates to React-Map-GL which creates a marker for each location.
 Each marker has a popup that contains the brewery name and a link to get directions.
 Breweries may also be saved to a list for future reference.

 ---